-5.13 They will also make sure:

-- (a) The DSL/Trust Safeguarding Lead has the appropriate status and authority to carry out their job effectively. - (b) Online safety is a running and interrelated theme within the whole-academy approach to safeguarding and related policies. - (c) Trust/academy leaders and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns. - (d) Trust/academy has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).

-- (e) That this policy reflects that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised. - (f) Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll): - i.
-Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed. - ii.
-Make sure there are arrangements for the body to liaise with each academy about safeguarding arrangements, where appropriate - iii.
+- 5.13 They will also make sure: - (a) The DSL has the appropriate status and authority to carry out their job effectively. - (b) Online safety is a running and interrelated theme within the whole-academy approach to safeguarding and related policies.
+Concerns are reported via the safeguarding system which are managed without delay by the DSL team.
+Appropriate and proportionate actions will be taken such as speaking to the child and contacting parents/carers, police or other agencies.
+An appropriate risk assessment may be put in place. - (c) Senior Leaders and the DSL are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns. - (d) Our academy has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
+See flow chart section 15.5 - (e) That this policy reflects that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised. - (f) Staff working with children with SEND receive additional training and support to help them communicate effectively with those children to help recognise signs or indicators of distress, neglect or abuse which may not be the same as those of the children in the mainstream. - (g) Staff work closely with parents, carers and pupils to understand and respond to their needs as appropriate.
+Outside agencies may be called upon to provide additional bespoke training and information sharing concerning specific pupils.
+This is updated and reviewed on a case-by-case basis.
+For more information see SEND Policy and Information Report. - (h) Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll): - i.
+Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed.
+Refer to Safer recruitment check lists that are completed, dated and signed by the employer before any activity takes place.
+These are kept in a file until placement ends and/or provisions cease. - ii.
+Make sure there are arrangements for the body to liaise with the academy about safeguarding arrangements, where appropriate - iii.
 Make sure that safeguarding requirements are a condition of using the academy premises, and that any agreement to use the premises would be terminated if the other body fails to comply

+5.14 Safeguarding governor will undertake the following specific training:

+- (a) Online TES -Governance of Safeguarding

+- (b) The Prevent

+- (c) Confederation of school Trusts, Strategic safeguarding for schools.

-5.14 Trust Safeguarding Lead: Bev Murray
+5.15 Trust Safeguarding Lead: Bev Murray